Maine Marathon Relay Information

 If you do not choose to use the shuttle service, it is the responsibility of each team to arrange transportation to and from each relay exchange point.
 Please take note of road closures when planning your arrival and departure to and from exchange points, and please use extreme caution if you must travel on roads that are part of or near the race course, especially Route 88.
 If not taking the shuttle, carpooling is strongly recommended to ease traffic congestion, ensure adequate parking for racers and volunteers at designated sites, and in keeping with the event’s ‘green’ theme.
 Please, no parking anywhere along the race route.

-For relay exchanges #1 and #3 (both at the junction of Route 88 and Depot Road near Skillins Nursery), parking is available near Sullivan Tire, off Route 1 in Falmouth, behind Rite Aid and Shaw’s.
+For relay exchanges #1 and #3 (both at the junction of Route 88 and Depot Road near Skillins Nursery), parking is available at Sullivan Tire, off Route 1 in Falmouth, behind Walgreen’s and Shaw’s.
 Note that Depot Road from Route 1 to Route 88 is closed 8 a.m. to 1 p.m.
 For relay exchange #2, parking is available at Cunningham Security Systems, on Route 88 in Yarmouth, just beyond the junction with Gilman Road.

 Please do not attempt to reach Relay Exchanges #1 and #3 by taking Route 88, which is closed from Route 1 to Johnson Road.
 The Falmouth Police have asked us to emphasize this road closing with the relay runners.
 Thank you for observing this road closure.

-A flexible belt (color-coded to designate team categories) worn around your waist serves as your baton.
+A flexible belt worn around your waist serves as your baton.
 It is easily clasped and unclasped, and is passed to the outbound runner at the exchange point after the incoming runner crosses the timing mat.

 Each team will get a fifth, smaller bib with a timing chip on the back that must be affixed to the belt.
-Push in the plastic knobs on the belt to release the cord and insert it through the bib holes, then re-attach to the plastic clip.
-This smaller bib is the only one that contains a timing chip.
+This bib is the only one for your team that contains a timing chip.

 To ease congestion, outbound runners must access the chute via the curbside opening with ‘Chute Entry’ signage just beyond the timing mat, and do so only after you have audio/visual conformation that your teammate is entering the chute and is near the mat.
 Runners completing their leg should follow their outbound team member and exit to the right at the end of the chute, then move away from the chute to relieve congestion.